How to Increase Your Cycling Endurance To Improve Aerobic Capacity, Strength, and Speed

 Mitochondria are the fuel of endurance

-Very simply put, the more endurance miles we ride, the more mitochondria we build in our muscle.
+Very simply put, the more endurance miles we ride, the more mitochondria, fuel cells for the muscles, we build in our muscle.

 A cycling endurance training plan improves the quality and quantity of mitochondria, which creates more endurance capacity, strength, and speed.

 Here’s some background information on the discovery of how more exercise meant more mitochondria, which, in turn, meant more speed and endurance.

 Not just miles but lifting heavy things and intervals

 Recent research is suggesting that in addition to putting the time in on the bike, lifting heavy things and doing intervals also builds endurance.

 Building strength by lifting heavy things also increases the muscle’s capacity to do more by creating more mitochondria AND making them more efficient at producing energy.

 And HIIT sessions kicks up the endurance adaption to exercise even more.